John Waters (columnist): Early career

-Waters's career began in 1981 with the Irish political and music magazine Hot Press.
+Waters's career began in 1981 with the Irish politics and music magazine Hot Press.
 He wrote for the Sunday Tribune and later edited In Dublin magazine from 1985 to 1987 and Magill.

 Waters has written several books and, in 1998, he devised The Whoseday Book — which contains quotes, writings and pictures of 365 Irish writers and musicians – raising €3 million for the Irish Hospice Foundation.

 Irish Times and Irish Independent

 Waters wrote a weekly column for The Irish Times from 1990 to 2014.
 He was briefly fired during a dispute with the then editor, Geraldine Kennedy, but was shortly thereafter reinstated.

-In March 2014, Waters left The Irish Times, and shortly after started writing columns for the Sunday Independent and Irish Independent.
+In March 2014, Waters left The Irish Times, and shortly after started writing columns for the Sunday Independent and Irish Independent.On 13 July 2014 the Sunday Independent published what it described as Waters' first column for the paper.
+He has since written regular columns for that paper and its sister the Irish Independent.
 In 2018 he released a new book called Give Us Back the Bad Roads.

-On 13 July 2014 the Sunday Independent published what it described as Waters' first column for the paper.
-He has since written regular columns for that paper and its sister the Irish Independent.
+Other work

 Waters is a fortnightly contributor to the American journal First Things and is a Permanent Research Fellow at the Center for Ethics and Culture, University of Notre Dame.

+In August 2021, John Waters and Gemma O'Doherty launched a freesheet newspaper titled The Irish Light, largely consisting of anti-vaccine propaganda and other conspiracy theories.
+It is run in conjunction with The Light, a UK publication, and reprints much of the UK version's articles.